microsoft/SLG-Business-Applications/demos/Officer-Action-Requests/readme.md

 - "Once fully approved by all approvers" flow trigger logic not built:
     - The *Produce OAR PDF* workflow is supposed to trigger upon all three approvers approving the OAR.
 This logic is not configured.
 For demo purposes, this workflow is simply configured with a "Manually trigger a flow" trigger.
 If implementing this, you will need to build the logic that checks and validates all three approvers have approved before continuing.
     - The *Create OAR Enactment Tasks* workflow's trigger is not configured to automatically run upon all three approvers approving.
 For demonstration of capability purposes, the trigger is just set to "Manually trigger a flow".
 If implementing this solution, you'll need to build in the logic that continuously checks for all three approvers having approved and triggers from there.
+- The *Produce OAR PDF* workflow that performs the merging of content into the Word Document template only uses the signature image thumbnail, not the full resolution image.
+If you are actually deploying this, it is probably best to use the Dataverse API call to pull down the full resolution image instead of using the low-quality thumbnail it provides.
+- The *Product OAR PDF* workflow does not select what type of OAR it is (i.e. put an "X" near "promotion", etc).
+That logic would have to be built.
 - In the model-driven app, the "Re-Route for Approval" button that the admin uses to kick-off the OAR approval process again (assign approval tasks) does not actually work.
 If you are implementing this solution, you will need to build that logic that triggers a similar process to the "When OAR is Submitted, Assign Approvers" workflow; it may even be best to extrapolate that logic to a single workflow that can be called both at the beginning of the OAR being submitted *and* in the event of a re-route.

 ## Credit